newtonepv/gpbus/passanger_app/README.md

 - User localization in the map.
 - Bus selection.
-- Bus comments visualization, rating and submiting.
+- Bus comments visualization, rating and submission.

 <hr>

-## Pending Features
+## Pending features
 - Running on mobile emulator.
 - Language selection (only portuguese for now).
-- Alarms for when a selected bus passes by a selected region.
+- Alerts for when a selected bus passes by a selected region.
 - User password recovery by email.
-- Gamefication.
+- Gamification.
 - Dark mode.
 - Favorite buses.

 <hr>

-## Installing & Running
+## Installing & running
-### Pre-requisites
+### Prerequisites
 (Do not require android studio).
 - Flutter & Dart (SDK) version higher than 3.0.0
 - Chrome browser.
-### Installling Steps
+### Installling steps
 - Clone the repository:
   ```bash
   git clone https://github.com/newtonepv/gpbus_mobile.git